-Grilled Green Onions, also called Scallions, are incredibly delicious and the perfect summer side dish.
-It's so easy to add a handful to the grill while the main course is cooking.
-They only take a couple of minutes and will brighten up any plate.
-I loved grilled green onionss!
+Grilled Green Onions, also called Scallions, are incredibly delicious and the perfect spring or summer side dish.
+It's so easy to throw a handful of green onions on the grill next to the main course.
+They only take a couple of minutes to cook, and they'll brighten any plate.

 How to Grill Green Onions